zenml-io/blog.zenml.io/_posts/2020-12-6-a-most-unusual-year.md

 ## Talking to people

 We saw the economic effects of the pandemic very early - at least from an european perspective.
 After taking close stock, we had to understand how (and if) Machine Learning would continue to play a role for our leads and network.
 Taking a page out of the great UX researchers I've had the chance to work with over my career, we decided to do user interviews.
 Lo and behold, after doing ~30 early interviews, a picture emerged.

 Teams engaged in ML projects lost significant chunks of time on unrepeatable projects as well as managing dysfunctional franken-infrastructures.
 Teams not yet engaged in ML feared it to be a black hole for time and effort to build up a reliable tech stack for getting experiments into production, as existing systems would need integration at many stages of the ML lifecycle.

-An interesting side-fact became clear to us, too: there was a lot of scepticism towards ML-based SaaS products, but a lot of trust towards dev-tooling.
+An interesting side-fact became clear to us, too: there was a lot of skepticism towards ML-based SaaS products, but a lot of trust towards dev-tooling.

 More importantly, however - we had solved exactly the problems our interviewees faced for ourselves.
 We were sitting on something commercially relevant, and we were looking at a great opportunity.

 ## Understanding your market, part one

 With this new-found confirmation we set out to transform our tech-stack from internal-facing supportive tooling to an actual product.
 Looking at the market, a split was noticeable.

 On the one side, open-source tooling like Kubeflow and MLFlow was solving aspects of the MLOps problem space, but posed significant investments to the teams we were talking to in our interviews.
 Tooling was either missing the point of Data Scientists, or alienated product leads and DevOps teams with convoluted, messy or badly documented paths from experiment to production.

 On the other side were very expensive commercial solutions, attempting to solve large chunks of the ML lifecycle with proprietary offerings.